Why study BSc (Hons) Ecology & Wildlife Conservation at BU?

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.

 Work on real-life projects

-Our students in the Life and Environmental Sciences also work in partnership with our staff to co-create featured projects, collaborating with professional practioners and participating in individual placement opportunities.
-Take a look at our Co-creating Science web page to find out about the exciting projects our students get involved in, including moose behaviour in Norway, Madagascan rainforests, chimpanzees in Tanzania to name just a few.
-You can have a look at what projects our students do for work placements, class projects, final year dissertations and more!
+Our students work in partnership with our staff to co-create featured projects, collaborating with professional practitioners and participating in individual placement opportunities.
+Take a look at our Co-creating Science webpage to find out about the exciting projects, work placements and final year dissertations our students get involved in, including moose behaviour in Norway, Madagascan rainforests, and chimpanzees in Tanzania to name just a few.

 Next start date: